One Community Health's Wellness Programs

 Health Care Services Outreach grant, the program has

 Several organizations helped to shape Steps to Wellness/Pasos Hacía Salud, including:

 Below are the current services offered by One Community Health:

 - A 12-week Steps to Wellness/Pasos Hacía Salud course teaches stress reduction, physical fitness, and healthy nutrition through self-directed action steps.
-A team of CHWs teach lessons encompassing control and prevention of 4 main chronic diseases: diabetes, hypercholesterolemia, hypertension, hyperlipidemia, and obesity.
+A team of Community Health Workers teach lessons encompassing control and prevention of 4 main chronic diseases: diabetes, hypercholesterolemia, hypertension, hyperlipidemia, and obesity.
 Partnering with The Next Door, Inc., this course is offered at an affordable price.